nelsonjchen/blindnotdumb/content/thoughts_on_keyboards.md

 I may end up investigating other modern mechanical keyboards to replace them - we'll see.
 One irritation I have with the Razor is that they're platform specific.
 Is there REALLY any good reason for this other than to try to get me to shell out another $100 for yet another keyboard?
 I rather resent that as other brands seem to cope just fine in both platforms.

+UPDATE 02/22/2016

+I ended up buying a Das mechanical keyboard for home, and thus far it's made me appreciate my Razer Black Widow even more.

+It's not that anything is particularly bad at all about the Das, it's a perfectly fine mechanical keyboard, I just prefer the more 'clicky' feel of the Razer, and really appreciate the niceties like the lit, labeled keys.

+As it turns out, choosing the Das with no labels on the keys has turned into an enormous pain.
+I touch type fairly well, but even still when I occasionally need to press some fairly arcane sequence of keys (Yes I *DO* need to hit Alt+F15 occasionally :)) the lack of labels really rains on my parade.

+There's also the little tidbit that *occasionally* you might want your spouse or other friend who doesn't touch type be able to use your keyboard and they simply won't be able to do it.
+At all.

+So, unless you REALLY know you like it, don't do that :)